if-ai/BAGEL/README.md

 ## Installation

 ### 1. Download Model
 The BAGEL-7B-MoT model will be automatically downloaded to `models/bagel/BAGEL-7B-MoT/` when first used.
-You can also manually download it:
+You can also manually download it.

+**Original BAGEL-7B-MoT (bfloat16):**
 ```bash
 # Clone model using git lfs (recommended)
 git lfs install